-Why don’t doctors during the annual physical screen for obstructive sleep apnea?
+Why don’t doctors screen for obstructive sleep apnea during the annual routine physical?

 After all, this condition causes many problems including high blood pressure, nocturia and morning headaches.